rust-lang/rust-forge/src/release/priority-levels.md

 ## Labels

-Labeling an issue as `I-Prioritize` starts the prioritization process, which will end by removing the `I-Prioritize` label and appending on of the 4 labels we will discuss below:
+Labeling an issue as `I-Prioritize` starts the prioritization process, which will end by removing the `I-Prioritize` label and appending one of the 4 labels we will discuss below:

 - P-Critical
 - P-High